 Orbiter: The Free Spaceflight Simulator is a diamond-hard realistic Simulation Game involving spacecraft and spaceflight in general.
 It was created by Cambridge tutor Martin Schweiger for educational and entertainment purposes.
-The simulator has been in development roughly since 2000, and the latest stable version is 2010 P1 (Patch 1), released on August 31, 2010.
+The simulator has been in development roughly since 2000, and the latest stable version is Orbiter 2016, released on August 30, 2016.
+The last version, Orbiter 2010 (Patch 1), was released exactly six years earlier.

 - Absent Aliens: Unless you're counting the mods based on Star Wars, Star Trek, Babylon 5 or other verses, which feature the ships of the various non-human species from those movies and TV shows.

 - Alternate History: In some of the mods and add-ons (e.g. the Soviet Union narrowly beats the US to the first succesful Moon landing, an Apollo Programme-derived spacecraft lands on Mars in 1985, etc.).
 Also, in the default scenarios Mir is still flying, and has been moved into a convenient orbit for lunar ejections.